Pisces-Project/Pisces-Geometry/docs/source/reference/coordinates/dev.rst

 +++++++++++++++++

 In many coordinate systems, it's helpful to define reusable symbolic expressions — like Jacobians, divergence terms, or scale factors.
-Pisces-Geometry provides a decorator-based mechanism to define these as **class expressions**.
+PyMetric provides a decorator-based mechanism to define these as **class expressions**.

 To define a class expression, decorate a ``classmethod`` using ``@class_expression`` (:py:func:`~coordinates.base.class_expression`).